How Do Neural Networks Estimate Optical Flow? A Neuropsychology-Inspired Study

 \subsection{Impact on Computer Vision}

-Due to the emergence of Gabor-like filters in other learning-based methods, our work started out with the expectation of also finding Gabor-like filters in FlowNetS.
-Traditional Gabor filters for optical flow estimation had certain disadvantages.
+Our results show that the neural responses in the deepest encoding layer of FlowNetS, \texttt{c6}, are well captured by Gabor-like filters.
+This finding provides insight into the limits and robustness of the approach.
+Given this core mechanism for estimating optical flow, it is to be expected that the network generalizes quite well to out-of-training-set samples.
+However, it also raises some concerns, since traditional Gabor filters for optical flow estimation had certain disadvantages.
 They deal badly with deviations from translation, varying contrast due to changing lighting conditions, and are subject to the uncertainty relation, which corresponds to the balance between localization of the stimuli in the spatial domain and resolution in the frequency domain.

 FlowNetS successfully copes with all of these issues.
 We have shown that deviations from translations are dealt with by additional filters that are sensitive to more complex motion types.
 Moreover, \textit{Mayer et al.} \cite{Mayer2018} showed that FlowNet is able to cope with varying contrast over time due to changing lighting conditions.
-Lastly, we have demonstrated that FlowNetS is able to achieve a better spatial localization of motion cues in the expanding part of the network, thus overcoming the uncertainty relation.
+Lastly, we have demonstrated that FlowNetS is able to achieve a better spatial localization of motion cues in the expanding part of the network, thus coping with the uncertainty relation.